shovel-org/GithubActions/README.md

-# Github actions for scoop buckets
+# Github actions for [Shovel](https://github.com/Ash258/Scoop-Core) buckets

-Set of automated actions, which will bucket maintainer ever need to save time managing issues/pull requets.
-Using `stable` tag instead of specific version is highly recommended.
+Set of automated actions, which will save time when maintaining bucket, managing issues/pull requets.
+Using `main` tag instead of specific version is highly recommended.

-Use [`SHOVEL`](https://github.com/Ash258/Scoop-Core) environment variable for more advanced and optimized scoop implementation.

 ## Available environment variables